 Even though most eCommerce companies now offer free shipping, I’m going to pick on Amazon in this blog because they were the pioneers that addicted consumers to only want to buy from merchants that offer “free” shipping.

 The Real Secret of Amazon that Should Scare You

 Now that I also own an eCommerce company, Amazon’s success is starting to scare me.
 You might assume that statement could only come from a bitter, old-school merchant who is too lazy or incompetent to compete or that doesn’t believe that technology and increased competition benefits consumers.
 That is true of many businesses, but not Good Start Packaging.
 So, what’s my problem with Amazon?

 Amazon’s Amazing Unstoppable Growth

-Amazon continues to grow their revenue at an unbelievable pace, achieving $74 billion in sales in 2013.
+Amazon continues to grow its revenue at an unbelievable pace, achieving $74 billion in sales in 2013.
 Yet their profits are anemic, at just 0.3% of revenue.
-But their CEO will readily admit, it’s not about profits, at least not yet.
-They have a longer term strategy to gobble up market share at almost any cost, something that’s a lot easier to do when you’ve got billions of dollars of cash on hand from an IPO.
+But their CEO will readily admit, that it’s not about profits, at least not yet.
+They have a longer-term strategy to gobble up market share at almost any cost, something that’s a lot easier to do when you’ve got billions of dollars of cash on hand from an IPO.

-Check back for Part 2 of this post - where we reveal: there is no such thing as free shipping.
-I will also let you in on a secret about what I'm doing with my once loved Amazon Prime account.
+Check back for Part 2 of this post - where we reveal that there is no such thing as free shipping.
+I will also let you in on a secret about what I'm doing with my once-loved Amazon Prime account.